 Synthetic magnesium sulfate is a synthetic plant nutrient, and hence its use as a foliar spray is contrary to the organic philosophy of feeding the soil to feed the plants.
 Magnesium should be abundant in biologically active soils, so organic soil-building practices should be used to enrich soils with magnesium.

 Magnesium sulfate is acceptable only under limited conditions.
+Those conditions should be stated in an annotation.
 Synthetic plant nutrients should not be taking the place of organic soil-building practices.

 Hydrogen chloride